DONKING1000/My-DSA-Amazon-Product-Review-Analysis-Dashboard/README.md

 - Heavily discounted products (50%+) often attract higher review counts
 - Rating distribution clusters around 4.0–4.5 stars
 - top 5 most rated products consist of 3 HDMI cables and 2 wireless Earphones of different colours and makeups with rating combined scores range of 0.8-0.9
+- Etc.
+- ## 📌 Conclusions

+### 1. High Revenue Potential in Specific Categories
+- Categories like **Electronics**, **Home & Kitchen**, and **Computers & Accessories** contribute the most to potential revenue.
+- These categories have higher product prices and review volumes.

+### 2. Positive Correlation Between Discounts and Reviews
+- Products with **≥50% discount** tend to attract more reviews, indicating greater visibility and purchase likelihood.

+### 3. Most Products Have Ratings Between 3.5 – 4.5
+- Suggests generally favorable customer satisfaction but also reflects a narrow quality distribution.

+### 4. Underutilized Price Segments
+- There is opportunity in the **premium segment (>₹500)**, which has fewer products but high potential revenue per unit.

+### 5. Many Products Lack Review Volume
+- A considerable number of products have **fewer than 1,000 reviews**, impacting credibility and customer trust.
+---

+## ✅ Recommendations

+### 1. 🎯 Focus Marketing on High-Revenue Categories
+- Prioritize advertising and visibility strategies for **Electronics**,**Computer Accessories** and **Home & Kitchen**, and similar high-performing categories.

+### 2. 💸 Use Strategic Discounts to Drive Engagement
+- Offer **targeted discounts (e.g., 50% or more)** on selected products to increase visibility and review counts.

+### 3. 🌟 Boost Ratings for Mid-Tier Products
+- Improve customer experience and follow-up strategies to increase ratings of products rated between **3.5 and 4.0**.

+### 4. 🧼 Eliminate or Optimize Underperformers
+- Flag and review products with **low ratings and low review counts** for either optimization or removal.

+### 5. 📦 Expand into Low-Saturation, High-Price Segments
+- Consider introducing high-quality items priced above ₹500 to capture underserved premium segments.

+### 6. 📊 Track KPIs Monthly
+- Regularly monitor:
+  - Total reviews
+  - Average discount %
+  - Product rating trends
+  - Revenue potential by category

 ## 📷 Dashboard Preview
 ![Pivot Tables and Dashboard][Amazon case study 11.xlsx](https://github.com/user-attachments/files/21066238/Amazon.case.study.11.xlsx)